 The Provincial Championship is a prestigious event for Non-Pro exhibitors.
 There is no cost to qualify, but you must attend at least one Area Promotional Club show throughout the season to have a chance to make the Finals.
 See full details below.

-The OAQHA Provincial Championship will bring together the top Non-Pros across all age divisions (Youth/Amateur/Select) to face-off on a highly challenging pattern.
-The Championship Finals will offer some of the best prizes and payback of the season to recognize the success, hard work, and dedication of our exhibitors.
+The OAQHA Provincial Championship brings together the top Non-Pros across all age divisions (Youth/Amateur/Select) to face-off on a highly challenging arena style pattern.
+The Championship Finals offers meaningful awards to recognize the success, hard work, and dedication of our exhibitors.

-The events offered will be Showmanship, Horsemanship, and Hunt Seat Equitation.
-Your opportunity to qualify will run concurrently with your Youth, Amateur, or Select class.
-25 total exhibitors will be invited to compete in the Finals.
+The events offered are Showmanship, Horsemanship, and Hunt Seat Equitation.
+Your opportunity to qualify runs concurrently with your Youth, Amateur, or Select class at the Area Promotional Club shows in Ontario throughout the season.
+Top scoring exhibitors receive an invitation to the Provincial Finals per the qualifying criteria outlined below.

 The Provincial Championship was built with several objectives in mind, key goals as follows: